 Luiselli is an award-winning Mexican author living in the United States.
-The author of two novels and a collection of essays, Luiselli’s most recent book, Tell Me How It Ends: An Essay in 40 Questions, was described by the Texas Observer as “the First Must-Read Book of the Trump Era.”
+Her book Tell Me How It Ends: An Essay in 40 Questions was described by the Texas Observer as “the First Must-Read Book of the Trump Era,” and her latest novel, Lost Children Archives, about a family whose road trip collides with an immigration crisis, will be released February 2019.

 Valeria Luiselli’s fiction and non-fiction work has appeared in the New York Times, Granta, McSweeney’s, and The New Yorker.
 Her works include a book of essays (Sidewalks, 2013), two novels, and other short stories.
 Her novel, Faces in the Crowd (2012), won the Los Angeles Times Book Prize for first fiction.
 All of her work has been translated into numerous languages.
 In 2014, Luiselli was the recipient of the National Book Foundation “5 Under 35” award.